Skip to main content

 • 802.1Q Port (Colocation side) is supported.
 Q-in-Q port is not supported currently.

-• Bring Your Own Connection (BYOC) is not currently supported for sub-Interface.
+• Bring Your Own Connection (BYOC) is not currently supported for sub-interfaces.

 Configuration

-To configure a connection that allows 802.1Q connection to the selected virtual device:
+To configure a connection that allows 802.1Q connections to the selected virtual device:

 1. Sign in to the Equinix Customer Portal and navigate to Network Edge.